metablaster/WindowsFirewallRuleset/SUPPORT.md

 [![Download Git][badge git]][download git]

 This method is similar to GitHub Desktop above but good if you need specific git features.\
-In addition to 2 mentioned requirements for GitHub Desktop you will also need [git][download git] and optionally (but recommended) [SSH keys][github ssh]
+In addition to two mentioned requirements for GitHub Desktop you will also need [git][download git] and optionally (but recommended) [SSH keys][github ssh]

 Follow steps below to check for updates once you installed git and [cloned][clone] your own fork: